 The Supply Chain Minor is open to registered UCSD students pursuing a bachelor's degree.
 There is no separate admissions process.
-While you may declare a minor throughout your first few years, we strongly reccommend you do it at your earliest convenience.
-Rady sends important information regarding class offerings and policy changes to our minors through our minor list.
+While you may declare a minor throughout your first few years, we strongly recommend you do it at your earliest convenience.
+Rady sends important information regarding class offerings and policy changes to our minor students through our minor list.

 You may declare this minor through Tritonlink.
-You must be a student registered for the 2018-2019 academic year to be able to complete this minor.
-For a step-by-step video tutorial on how to declare please visit our main FAQ page
+For a step-by-step video tutorial on how to declare please visit our main FAQ page.

 Before declaring a minor, please contact your college advisor in order to ensure that you will not exceed the maximum unit limitation by pursuing a minor.